OSeMOSYS-FlexTool-integration/OSeMOSYS-FlexTool/README.md

         + Unit conversion factors.
 The OSeMOSYS supports free units, but for the Ines and FlexTool these are fixed.
 Check what units you are using and if you need to change the factors.
 5. Run `OSeMOSYS to Ines` and `ines_to_flextool`.
 You can check how the INES data looks like, but you won't need it.
 Now you should have transformed the OSeMOSYS model to FlexTool.

 6. Add timeseries.
 As a timeslice model, OSeMOSYS does not include timeseries, but they are essential for flexiblity considerations.
-At this point you should familiarize yourself with the use of the FlexTool. https://irena-flextool.github.io/flextool/tutorial/
+Some parameters should be given timeseries values.
+The transformation already created the timeseries in correct format, but the values are just the timeslice value repeated for each timestep.
 The timeseries you should add are:
     + Demand: The parameter is node -- `inflow`
     + VRE production profiles: profile -- `profile`
     + Other parameters can also have timeseries values, but these are the minimum required to perfrom flexibility analysis

+At this point you should familiarize yourself with the use of the FlexTool: https://irena-flextool.github.io/flextool/tutorial/ .
+Note that you have installed the FlexTool already, so if you want its standalone workflow for the tutorial.
+Just open the FlexTool folder as spinetoolbox project.

 Next we will replace the initial capacities with the results of the OSeMOSYS.
 To do this: